tech-writing/linksmith/README.md

 to find a different name, and selected [`linksmith`] for the time being.
 _If you have other suggestions as long as this program is in its infancy, please let us know._

-## Acknowledgements

-Kudos to [Brian Skinn], [Sviatoslav Sydorenko], [Chris Sewell], and all other lovely people around Sphinx and Read the Docs.

 [adding an inventory decoder for Sphinx]: https://github.com/pyveci/pueblo/pull/73